 Find photos, biographies, and speech transcripts of Microsoft executives and Board of Directors members

-William (Bill) H. Gates is founder, technology advisor and board member of Microsoft Corporation, the worldwide leader in software, services and solutions that help people and businesses realize their full potential.
+William (Bill) H. Gates is founder, technology advisor and board member of Microsoft.
 He served as chairman of the board until Feb.
 4, 2014.

 Gates attended public elementary school and the private Lakeside School.
 There, he discovered his interest in software and began programming computers at age 13.